Pure braid group actions on category O modules: Braided Coxeter categories

 Then, the braided Coxeter category $\OCox{\Uhg,\Rmx,\qWSk{}}{\sint}$ is given by the following data. \begin{itemize}[leftmargin=2em]\itemsep0.25cm \item The diagrammatic category corresponding to $B\subseteq\dgr$ is the monoidal category $\Oint _{\infty, \Uhg_B}$, with braiding induced by the {universal $R$--matrix} $\Rmx_B$ of $\Uhg_B$. \item For any $B'\subseteq B$ and $\F\in\Mns{B,B'}$, $F_\F$ is the restriction functor $\hRes_{B'B}:\Oint_{\infty, \Uhg_B}\to\Oint_{\infty, \Uhg_{B'}}$ with the trivial tensor structure. \item The generalised associators and vertical joins are trivial. \item The local monodromy corresponding to $i\in\dgr$ is the quantum Weyl group operator $\qWSk{i}\in\CQUOinfintxD{i}$. \end{itemize}

-\begin{remarks} \begin{enumerate}[leftmargin=2em]\itemsep0.25cm \item The braided Coxeter structure on $\OCox{\Uhg,\Rmx,\qWSk{}}{\sint}$ is particularly simple in that the restriction functors, the generalised associators, and the vertical join do not depend upon the choice of a maximal nested set $\F\in\Mns{B,B'}$, but only on the subdiagrams $B'\subseteq B$. \item The category $\OCox{\Uhg,\Rmx,\qWSk{}}{\sint}$ gives rise to a single representation of the braid group $\Bw$ (independent of $\F$) which readily corresponds to the quantum Weyl group action $\rho:\Bw\to\CQUOinfintx$ from Section~\ref{ss:braid-completions}. \item Strictly speaking, for the coproduct identity \eqref{eq:coxcoprod-cat} to hold, it is necessary to consider a Cartan correction of the quatum Weyl group operator $\qWSk{i}$ (cf.~\cite[Sec.~17.3]{appel-toledano-15}).
-For simplicity, we shall overlook this technical details and refer the reader to \cite{appel-toledano-15}. \end{enumerate} \end{remarks}
+\begin{remarks} \begin{enumerate}[leftmargin=2em]\itemsep0.25cm \item The braided Coxeter structure on $\OCox{\Uhg,\Rmx,\qWSk{}}{\sint}$ is particularly simple in that the restriction functors, the generalised associators, and the vertical join do not depend upon the choice of a maximal nested set $\F\in\Mns{B,B'}$, but only on the subdiagrams $B'\subseteq B$. \item The category $\OCox{\Uhg,\Rmx,\qWSk{}}{\sint}$ gives rise to a single representation of the braid group $\Bw$ (independent of $\F$) which is the quantum Weyl group action $\rho:\Bw\to\CQUOinfintx$ from Section~\ref{ss:braid-completions}. \item Strictly speaking, for the coproduct identity \eqref{eq:coxcoprod-cat} to hold, it is necessary to consider a Cartan correction of the quantum Weyl group operator $\qWSk{i}$ (cf.~\cite[Sec.~17.3]{appel-toledano-15}).
+For simplicity, we shall gloss over this technical detail and refer the reader to \cite{appel-toledano-15}. \end{enumerate} \end{remarks}